DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 8. [IntelliJ IDEA](https://www.jetbrains.com/idea/) is an integrated development environment (IDE) for Java.
 There are two versions available: **Ultimate** (paid) and **Community** (open-source).
-We recommend the Ultimate Edition to Broad employees for its database navigation capabilities.
+We recommend the Ultimate Edition to Broad employees for its database navigation capabilities (Please reach out to a team member for the Broad server license address).
 Alternatively, the Community Edition has all the features needed for development, and this version can be installed by switching `intellij-idea` with `intellij-idea-ce` in the Brewfile.
-9. [Skaffold](https://github.com/GoogleContainerTools/skaffold) is a command line
+10. [Skaffold](https://github.com/GoogleContainerTools/skaffold) is a command line
 tool that facilitates continuous development for Kubernetes applications.
 It is used to test local changes against personal environments.